stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

-The [Gorilla toolkit](http://www.gorillatoolkit.org/) is a popular collection of packages for developers who prefer to assemble their applications from individual components, rather than use a framework.

-Many developers find that the router that is included in the standard library for Go is not flexible enough to support their applications, and decide to use other routers.
-The _mux_ package from the Gorilla toolkit is often used as a direct replacement for the router that is provided by the Go standard library.
+The [Gorilla toolkit](http://www.gorillatoolkit.org/) is a popular collection of packages for developers who prefer to assemble their applications from individual components, rather than use one of the frameworks.
+For example, the _mux_ package from the Gorilla toolkit is often used as a direct replacement for the router that is provided by the Go standard library.

 Go Web applications can be deployed on a very wide variety of infrastructure.
 Cloud